top of page

 Classes

-At Tina's School of Dance you can learn a variety of different dance styles, including:
+At TSD you can learn a variety of different dance styles, including:

-Ballet, Tap, Modern/Jazz, Acrobatics, Contemporary, Lyrical, Musical Theatre, Dance Conditioning and Healthy Dancer
+Ballet, Tap, Modern/Jazz, Acrobatics, Contemporary, Lyrical and Musical Theatre

 Children can start at 3 years old upwards, beginners and advanced pupils are welcome.
 Classes run through the week and on Saturdays.
-They run in half term blocks as do the fees.
+They run in half term blocks and fees are paid by a monthly subscription.
 There is a uniform, however this is NOT essential in the first few weeks.
 We have our own online uniform shop to make it easy as possible for parents to purchase what is needed.
 We also have our own branded clothing, such as hoodies, shorts, tracksuit bottoms t shirts etc.

 images.png